Teradata/covalent-tools/prettier/README.md

 ## Modify linter configs

-Add the installed linter rule sets to the end of the rule sets that you extend in their respective config files.
+Update appropriate linter configs to have the newly installed linter rule sets at the end of the extends arrays.
 For example:

 `stylelintrc.json`